 Specify this to use write-back caching for disk-write cache operations to a user disk when the internal RAID battery or the super capacitor is low.
 When write-back caching is set, system performance is improved but any data not written to the internal HDDs might be lost if an error occurs.
+Note that if the cache behavior is currently set to write-through, this option cannot be specified.

 When you specify this option and execute a command, the following message is displayed if the command executed is the cachedbadbbuget command.